ivangula/local_deluser_aftertime/README.md

 This Plugin is createt to delet user after a period of time.

+There is posbility to set up a global setting for all users in moodle or creating an entry depending on course.

-It has 4 settings: On/off, user filter,count and time period.
+It has 5 settings: On/off, on/off for entries, user filter,count and time period.
 There is a task onec a day that first anonymize and  than delete the user.

+If user is enrolld in more than one course and there are entries for the courses, the longest duration will be used for the deletion.

 Language - EN, DE

 ## License ##